Spatio-temporal modeling of urban extreme rainfall events at high resolution: Spatio-temporal modeling for extreme precipitation

 \subsection{Stochastic precipitation generator}

 The stochastic precipitation generator is constructed by combining the marginal model for rainfall amounts with the dependence model for extremes based on the $r$-Pareto process.

-The $r$-Pareto process $\Y$ describes the dependence structure of extreme events on a standardized Pareto scale and does not carry information on their real magnitude.
+The $r$-Pareto process $\Y$ describes the dependence structure of extreme events on a standardized Pareto scale and does not carry information on their real marginal scales and magnitude.
 To reintroduce the intensity level of extreme episodes, simulations are rescaled by a high threshold $u$, leading to the spatio-temporal process